canton7/fuelphp-casset/readme.md

 echo Casset::render_js('group_name', false, array(), true);
 ```

+When minifying CSS files, urls are rewritten to take account of the fact that your css file has effectively moved into `public/assets/cache`.

 NOTE: If you change the contents of a group, a new cache file will be generated.
-However the old one will not be removed (Casset doesn't know if you've got a single page where you add an extra file to a group).
+However the old one will not be removed (groups are mutable, so cassed doesn't know whether a page still uses the old cache file).
 Therefore an occasional clearout of `public/assets/cache/` is recommended.

 Examples